 We hope that you found some of these tips helpful and your home is on its way to getting sold.
 If you need help with any of the items we talked about or you have some questions that you need help with that we did not cover even if they seem silly we are here to help.
 You may reach us direct at 786-505-4786

-1. The length of time that you have owned the property and real estate market conditions have a lot to do with how much equity you have build up in your home.
+1. The length of time that you have owned the property and real estate market conditions have a lot to do with how much equity you have built up in your home.
 Take a look at your mortgage statement or ask the lender to find out your mortgage payoff.
-During the first few years of owning your home, most of the payment that you make is interest.
-You don’t build much equity in the first five years or so of your mortgage, since monthly payments are mostly interest, but if you’ve owned your home for five or more years and market conditions where right, you may have significant, unrealized gains.
+During the first few years of owning your home, most of the payment that you make is for the interest.
+You don’t build much equity in the first five years or so of your mortgage since monthly payments are mostly the interest, but if you’ve owned your home for five or more years and market conditions where right, you may have significant unrealized gains.

 3. Have you outgrown your neighborhood?
 The neighborhood you pick for your first home might not be the same neighborhood you want to settle down in for good.
 For example, you may have realized that you’d like to be closer to your job or live in a better school district.
 You may want to move back in the city where you can walk to stores and local restaurants.

 5. What is the current real estate market condition?
-Do you feel comfortable moving in the current housing market?
-If market is hot, your home may sell rather quickly and fetch top dollar, however the home you buy will also be more expensive.
+Do you feel comfortable moving into the current housing market?
+If the market is hot, your home may sell rather quickly and fetch top dollar, however, the home you buy will also be more expensive.
 If your market is slow, finding a buyer may take longer, but you’ll have more selection and better pricing as you seek your new home.